breuerfelix/breuerfelix.github.io/_posts/20-03-01-inspect-python-api.md

 This use case is a little special because we can ignore return values and nested functions.

-I still think it is really handy because right now even people who are not able to write python code can interact with a library through the browser for example.
+I still think it is really handy because right now even people who are not able to write Python code can interact with a library through the browser, for example.

 And you know what is the best?
-If the API changes you just have to re-run the script and everything is up-to-date!
+If the API changes, you just have to re-run the script and everything is up-to-date!